Cable Landing Station is one important component of a submarine cable system which comprises of Wet Plant and Dry Plant.

 In most of the jurisdictions worldwide, the cable landing license is required to land a submarine cable.

-There are now 7 submarine cable landing stations in China.
+There are now the following submarine cables landing in Mainland China:

 China Telecom owns three cable landing stations, including